NH Old-Time Country Dance Web Site Home Page

 Very Top: Right and left over ...
 It was great to have Tod Whittemore at the Weekend in 2006.
 He had a great time too; he even got to dance!

-Above: Of course Bob McQuillen is always there — and we’re glad he is!
+Above: Of course Bob McQuillen is always there at least in spirit!

 Photos by Patrick Stevens.